restatedev/examples/patterns-use-cases/async-signals-payment/async-signals-payment-java/README.md

 4. Run this application code here: `./gradlew run`

-5. Connect the apps: `npx restate deployments register localhost:9080`
+5. Connect the apps: `restate deployments register localhost:9080`

 6. Run launch _ngrok_: Get a free account and download the binary, or launch a docker container.
    Make it forward HTTP calls to local port `8080`